mw8/white_keyboard_layout/README.md

 ![Colemak layout diagram](diagrams/diagram-colemak_layout.png)

 Created by Shai Coleman as an answer to Dvorak, this layout seeks to be easier to learn for people that already know QWERTY by keeping many of the same letter placements.
 This also serves to preserve many of the most common keyboard shortcuts like those used for undo (Z), cut (X), copy (C), paste (V), select all (A), quit (Q), and close window (W).
-It also replaces the capslock key with a backspace key, because CAPSLOCK IS VERY RARELY USED and backspace is used constantly.
+It also replaces the caps lock key with a backspace key, because CAPS LOCK IS VERY RARELY USED and backspace is used constantly.
 Other than that, Colemak has many of the same design goals as Dvorak, such as minimizing finger travel distance and having high hand alternation.
 It also purports to have lower same finger utilization.
 Here are my criticisms:

 * As explained above for Dvorak, minimizing same hand utilization and finger travel distance are not the most important metrics.
 * Similarity to QWERTY for ease of learning is not important to me.
 I'm hopefully going to be using a keyboard for the rest of my life, so the learning time is a relatively small investment.